Eventual-Inc/Daft/docs/source/benchmarks/index.rst

 | Modin     | 0/10                | Did not finish       | Did not finish   |
 +-----------+---------------------+----------------------+------------------+

+From the results we see that only Daft and Spark are able to complete all the questions.
+Dask completes less than a third and Modin is unable to complete any due to OOMs and cluster crashes.
+Since we can only compare to Spark here, we see that Daft is **3.5x** faster including S3 IO.
+This shows that Daft and Spark are the only Dataframes in this comparison capable of processing data larger than memory, with Daft standing out as the significantly faster option.

+1000 Scale Factor - Node Count Ablation
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Finally, we compare how Daft performs on varying size clusters on the Terabyte scale dataset.
+We run the same Daft TPCH questions on the same dataset as the :ref:`previous section<1000_scale_factor>` but sweep the worker node count.

 .. raw:: html
    :file: ../_static/tpch-nodes-count-daft-1000-sf.html

+We note two interesting results here:

+#.
+We can run process 1TB+ of analytical data on a single 61GB instance with Daft without being distributed.
+(16x more data than memory)
+#.
+Daft Query times scales linearly with the number of nodes. (e.g. 4 nodes being 4 times faster than a single node) Allowing for faster queries for the same compute cost!

 Detailed Benchmarking Setup
 ---------------------------
+.. _benchmarking-setup:

 Benchmarking Code
 ^^^^^^^^^^^^^^^^^